(written in 2549)

 This account of how the legendary King Dúhar died comes from a collection of short stories by the Qemrí author.
 Imagining how her husband, Dúhar, might have faced his own death, his widow Défonde comes to his grave, a mound deep in the Forest of Dhelétrels, and begins to construct her own imaginary death.

-some hunting park, and struggling through the undergrowth and down ravines and unused
+Struggling through the undergrowth and down ravines and dried-

-Here he comes; with him he brings the silent suffering of a lifetime, lays himself down flat on his back, eyes the sky with nonchalant resolve and reminds himself to say farewell to all this life for good; for he has decided, as he had decided many times before, to bring to final fruition his plan to send himself into so deep a slumber that he will never wake from it.
-In fact, as he takes off his clothes and spreads himself on his back across the middle of this glade, he is determined to fuse into the earth on which he has been walking for all these strange years.
+She climbs to the top of the mound, lays herself down flat on her back, eyes the sky with nonchalant resolve and reminds herself to say farewell to this life for good.
+For she has decided to bring to final fruition her plan to send herself into so deep a slumber that she will never wake from it.
+She has determined to fuse herself with the very earth where her lover also lies, this earth over which she has been walking for all these strange years of life.

 © Copyright Paul David Holland 2017